bonellilab/SummArIzeR/README.md

 #> 36: data.table   (1.16.4 -> 1.17.4) [CRAN]
 #>
 #> ── R CMD build ───────────────────────────────────────────────────────────────────────────────
-#>   ✔  checking for file ‘/tmp/RtmpVicWYv/remotes3ab7c363db5930/bonellilab-SummArIzeR-6317caa/DESCRIPTION’ (979ms)
+#>      checking for file ‘/tmp/RtmpVicWYv/remotes3ab7c3549e1be4/bonellilab-SummArIzeR-23aaca0/DESCRIPTION’ ...  ✔  checking for file ‘/tmp/RtmpVicWYv/remotes3ab7c3549e1be4/bonellilab-SummArIzeR-23aaca0/DESCRIPTION’ (875ms)
 #>   ─  preparing ‘SummArIzeR’:
 #>      checking DESCRIPTION meta-information ...  ✔  checking DESCRIPTION meta-information
 #>   ─  checking for LF line-endings in source and make files and shell scripts
 #>   ─  checking for empty or unneeded directories
 #>   ─  looking to see if a ‘data/datalist’ file should be added